M-uch/IAC_RISCV32I_Team_23/Personal_Statements/Matthew.md

 ## Mistakes ##
 When I created the Pipeline-Processor branch on the git repository, I accidentally cloned all the files on the main branch over to the new branch.
 This was not a major issue as we only needed to delete the cloned files but it was annoying because the branch already had many commits to it.(The first commit on the Pipeline-Processor branch was ([Commit Hazard Unit](ADDLINK))). <br />
-When creating the pipeline registers, I made the registers with an asynchronous clear signal which became a problem when testing the pipelined-CPU.<br />
+When creating the pipeline registers, I made the registers with an asynchronous clear signal which became a problem when testing the pipelined-CPU.
+I also forgot to add some signals through the pipeline that Alex added himself ([Commit]()).<br />
 When I made the ALU, I coded the zero signal incorrectly.
 When Alex and Raymond began debugging the single-cycle CPU, they found that the zero signal was not outputting what it was meant to output.
 Alex fixed the ALU by making the zero signal go high whenever ALUResult was zero (as I should have done at the beginning).
 He also shortened it by using a single case statement as opposed to multiple if statements.<br />
 When I created the Data memory, I hadn't include byte addressing, this became a problem when testing the PDF programs.
 Raymond added everything that was missing to the Data Memory file, this included little endian storage.